tsmacdonald/tsmacdonald.com/jamming/index.md

   </a>
 </figure>

-In collaboration with the [Illinois St. Andrew Society](http://www.chicagoscots.org/), Tim is leading a Scottish jam session on certain Tuesdays.
+In collaboration with the [Illinois St. Andrew Society](http://www.chicagoscots.org/), Tim or accordionist Richard MacDonald are leading a Scottish jam session on certain Tuesdays.

 All sessions will take place at the [Duke of Perth](http://dukeofperth.com/) in Lakeview East (2913 N Clark St), begin at 7PM, and run until 9 or so.
 Everyone is encouraged to play their favorite Scottish tunes, but newcomers to the